cloudoperators/greenhouse/docs/user-guides/plugin/lifecycle.md

 - The code of the Plugin including the Helm chart and possible frontend code.
 - Default PluginDefinition
 - Default Catalog(s)
-- The repository the PluginDefinitions and Catalogs live in
+- The repository where the PluginDefinitions and Catalogs live in

 ### Plugin Consumers